 - Caller ID Analysis.
 Based on their calling past and patterns, all callers can be given a reputation like good, bad, or neutral.
 Helpful knowledge to stop both incoming and outgoing calls as desired.

 - Caller ID Lookup.
 Offers a method to gain additional public information including where the call is originating from.

 - Call Screening.
 Most networks and cell phones have this feature, which informed users who is calling and why before they answer the phone.

 - Dynamic Traffic Analysis: Some software platforms identify traffic patterns, analyzing information on calls and callers, to help weed out potentially robocalls.

 In the end, it will take a combination of all of the above methods to help address the problem in an adequate manner.
 Likewise, this is not something that voice providers can do once and forget about.
 It will take a long-term, proactive approach to help put a stop to these types of nuisance calls, both now and in the future.

 As a service provider, you need to file your own RMD form (here are the filing instructions).
 In the first section, fill out your contact information.
-In the bottom Certification section, select Option 1: Complete STIR/SHAKEN Implementation, then submit.
+In the bottom Certification section, you can select Option 1: Complete STIR/SHAKEN Implementation or the other options that apply to you, then submit.

 If you receive a letter from the FCC saying you should also be listed in the STI-PA as an authorized provider, you can respond to say that you use Alianza’s platform and that Alianza, Inc. is listed as an authorized provider on the STI-PA list.